Xaverian Brothers

-The Xaverian Brothers or Congregation of St. Francis Xavier are a Roman Catholic religious institute founded by Theodore James Ryken in Bruges, Belgium, in 1839 and named after Saint Francis Xavier.
+The Congregation of St. Francis Xavier or Xaverian Brothers is a Roman Catholic religious institute founded by Theodore James Ryken in Bruges, Belgium, in 1839 and named after Saint Francis Xavier.
 The institute is dedicated to education.

 History

 Theodore James Ryken was born in 1797 in the small village of Elshout, North Brabant, the Netherlands, to ardently Catholic middle class parents.
 Orphaned at a young age, Ryken was raised by his uncle.
 Ryken was trained as a shoemaker.
 He felt a calling by God which drew him to work first as a catechist, followed by helping manage an orphanage, and later by caring for cholera patients in the Netherlands.

 At age 34, Ryken went to North America, where he served as a catechist among the missionaries to the Native Americans.
 During his three-year tour, he conceived the idea of starting a congregation of brothers to work alongside the missionary priests.
 On returning to Europe, he set about planning to found such a society in Belgium, a country known for its missionary zeal.